 College Counseling and Student Services Option

 The Master of Science (M.S.) in Counseling offers three options: (1) Career Counseling, (2) College Counseling and Student Services, and (3) School Counseling.
 Students must successfully complete all prerequisite courses before formal admittance to a master’s degree program.
 Only students admitted to a Master of Science degree program may take classes in that program.

 The Master of Science (M.S.) in Counseling with an option in College Counseling and Student Services is a full-time program consisting of a core of counseling courses designed to prepare students to be counselors in a variety of settings, and specialization courses specifically focused on college counseling and student services.
 Students entering this program will be prepared for career opportunities in higher education, with particular emphasis on positions serving university and community college students on urban campuses.
 Special attention is given to working with diverse student populations, including returning students, historically underrepresented students and students with disabilities.
-This program is designed for individuals who desire training for entry-level positions in student affairs, and those who are already experienced professionals in student affairs and wish to increase their theoretical background and range of experience.
+This program is designed for individuals who desire training for entry-level positions in student affairs, and those who are already experienced professionals in student affairs and want to increase their theoretical background and range of experience.
 Graduates are eligible to take the National Counselor Examination (NCE) to qualify for certification as a National Certified Counselor (NCC) [additional requirements must be met].
 For those graduates with an interest in preparing for clinical practice as a psychotherapist, the option of pursuing a license as a Professional Clinical Counselor (LPCC) in California exists.
 Clinical coursework and a clinical fieldwork requirement are embedded in the program.
 Postgraduate work, candidates would be required to complete postgraduate field experience and sit for state examinations.

 A. Admission Requirements for Classified Standing